 2. Organize your “Stuff” and Clear your Headspace

-If you feel overwhelmed by the number of tasks / loose ends in your life, then this is a great book to start with.
-Getting Things Done (GTD) outlines a detailed workflow that helps us to get more productive by clearing our headspace.
-By getting “in the zone” and operating with a “mind like water”, we can handle an overwhelming number of tasks with relaxed control.
-In the end, we accomplish more, yet feel more relaxed and energized.
+If you feel overwhelmed by a huge daily task list or loose ends in your life, then this is a great book to start with.
+Getting Things Done (GTD) outlines a detailed workflow that helps us become more productive by clearing our headspace.
+By getting “in the zone” and operating with a “mind like water,” we can handle an overwhelming number of tasks with relaxed control.
+In the end, we accomplish more yet feel more relaxed and energized.

 How does that work?
 GTD is made up of 5 key stages: